-Despite those issues, retailers are among the biggest winners under tax reform, which was the first comprehensive rewrite federal tax law in three decades.
-The Tax Cuts and Jobs Act took effect at the beginning of 2018 and NRF said it would “boost our nation’s economy more than anything we have seen in decades."
+Retailers have been among the biggest winners under the first comprehensive rewrite of federal tax law in three decades.
+NRF believes the Tax Cuts and Jobs Act has helped “boost our nation’s economy more than anything we have seen in decades.”

 The new law eliminated a wide range of corporate tax breaks and used the money saved to lower rates for all businesses, large and small alike, a goal long sought by NRF and the retail industry.
 The corporate tax rate was reduced to 21 percent from 35 percent, and small business “pass throughs” received a 20 percent deduction.
 The measure also provided relief for middle-class taxpayers.

-NRF called passage of tax reform a “major victory for retailers,” who had benefited from few of the deductions and credits that lowered tax bills for other industries under the previous tax code and consequently paid among the highest effective tax rates of any industry.
+NRF called passage a “major victory for retailers,” who had benefited from few of the deductions and credits that lowered tax bills for other industries under previous tax law and consequently paid among the highest effective tax rates of any industry.
 During debate in Congress, NRF called tax reform “the key to prosperity that small businesses, large employers and middle-class workers have all been waiting for more than a generation.”
-(The last comprehensive rewrite of the tax code took place in 1986.)
+(The last comprehensive rewrite of the tax code had taken place in 1986.)

 Why it matters to retailers